Style1½ inches thick (3.75 cm) Product Details Artist grade canvas, archival inks, wooden stretcher bars, and UVB protective coating

 Hall’s work has been published in textbooks, magazines including National Geographic, as well as shown in juried art exhibitions internationally including: the National Museum of Natural History at the Smithsonian, UCR/California Museum of Photography, Riverside, CA, Centro de la Imagen, Mexico City, The Kennedy Center, Washington D.C., Photo San Francisco, Photo L.A., Flacon Arts Complex, Moscow, Russia, Galeria De Arte, Universidad Iberoamericana, Puebla, Mexico, Center for Visual Art, Denver, Colorado Insights, San Francisco, and the San Diego Natural History Museum.

 The Library of Congress, Prints and Photographs Division recently purchased a portfolio of photographs from Hall’s Face to Face with Autism series for their permanent collection.
 Bruce was recently featured in a short documentary, Dark Light: The Art of Blind Photographers.
 Produced by Corinne Marrinan and directed by sports photography legend Neil Leifer.

-Bruce lives in Irvine, CA with his wife and three children.
-He left teaching in 2003, and devotes his time to advocating for autism awareness, and issues related to the blind.
+Bruce lives in Santa Ana, CA with his wife and three children.
+He left teaching in 2003, and devotes his time to advocating for persons with developmental disabilities, and issues related to the blind.
 He continues to study photography, collaborating with a small group of friends and artists to pursue future projects.
 Current projects include work with the Blind Photographers Guild, Sacramento, CA, continued study of the underwater landscape of southern California, and collaborating with his wife on a long term project dealing with his twin sons profound autism.